What is a Geek Whisperer?

 I have used ‘Universal Translator’, ‘Babelfish’ (for those who are familiar with Douglas Adams’ ‘Hitchiker’s Guide to the galaxy’ books), ‘Orchestrator’ and ‘Tech Muse’, but none really captured the essence of what I do until a friend recently suggested ‘Geek Whisperer’.
 Nailed it!.
 And guess what… everyone seems to get it.

-Finding your feet in the tech world
+Need help finding your feet in the tech/IT world?

 When I started out in tech, I didn’t really notice too much.
 I thought it was kind of cool to be the only girl programmer – and extrovert.
 The sad thing is, it hasn’t changed much.
 In Australia today, we are back to the levels of the 1980’s.